Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models

 \subsection{Inter-object Relationship Understanding}

-After evaluating the object recognition capabilities of IT-LVLMs, we proceed with a finer-grained task, and evaluate the capability of these models to identify simple inter-object relationships.
-To this end, we use the subset of COCO images that overlap with the Visual Gnome labels.
-On this subset, we query the model about object relationships with visual grounding in the original and edited images.
+After evaluating the object recognition capabilities, we proceed with a finer-grained task, and evaluate the capability of these models to infer simple inter-object relationships.
+To this end, we use the subset of COCO images that overlaps with the Visual Gnome labels.
+On this subset, we query the model about object relationships with visual grounding in the original ($i$) and edited images ($\hat i$).

-\paragraph{Prompt Construction.} Since the IT-LVLM outputs are much harder to constrain in this task, we only formulate questions with a yes or no response.
+\paragraph{Prompt Construction.} Since the IT-LVLM outputs are much harder to constrain and parse in this task, we only formulate questions with a yes or no response.
 We also verify if the described inter-object relationship has a visual grounding or not.
 For instance, for the images in Figure \ref{fig:EditvsOrg}, we could query the model about the relationship between the tennis racquet and the child: \textit{\say{Does the child have a tennis racquet?}}.
-Since Visual Genome does not provide, questions following this exact structure, we use the ChatGPT API \cite{GPT4} to build a natural language question with a Yes/No answer.
-For example:
+Since Visual Genome does not provide, questions with this exact structure, we use the ChatGPT API \citep{GPT4} to build a natural language question with a Yes/No answer: